 Environment and social safeguard monitoring reports will be publicly disclosed on ADB website on a semi-annual basis.
 There is also a provision for a grievance redress mechanism based on existing legal provisions to facilitate resolution of complaints regarding environmental, resettlement and other impacts caused by the Project at no cost to the complainant and without retribution.

 Stakeholders focus group discussions were initiated in Q3 2015.
-A communications strategy action plan will be implemented prior and during construction.
+A communications strategy articulating action plans will be implemented before and during construction in order to disseminate information about project activities to communities.

 Under ADB financing: Contract Package CP3 - underground stations and tunnels: Civil works for about 4km length of underground twin tunnel urban rail line, including 4 underground stations.